abondar24/CamelDemo/README.md

 4. Content Based File Copier(cfc) - file copy from source to destination based on file content
 5. File Copier(fc) - file copy from source to destination
-6. File Printer(fp) - prints contents of files in directory Arg name for running is in ()
+6. File Printer(fp) - prints contents of files in directory
+7. File Writer(fw) - write message from stream to file

+Arg name for running is in ()

 ## Build and run